 U.N.
 Security Council calls for expanded humanitarian aid in Gaza, as U.S. abstains

-After days of frantic negotiation, the United Nations Security Council has approved a resolution calling for "urgent steps" to allow expanded aid into the Gaza strip, as the territory faces a spiraling humanitarian crisis from weeks of Israeli bombardment.
+After days of protracted and slow-moving negotiations, the United Nations Security Council has approved a resolution calling for "urgent steps" to allow expanded aid into the Gaza strip, as the territory faces a spiraling humanitarian crisis from weeks of Israeli bombardment.
 But lacking unanimous support for an immediate pause to the fighting, the resolution stopped short of calling for a cease-fire.

 The final vote on the resolution, which was drafted by the United Arab Emirates, was 13-o.
 The United States abstained from the vote, as did Russia.